How to Use a Nebulizer

-Take slow, deep breaths in through your mouth so that the medicine can get deep into your lungs.
+Take normal regular breaths in through your mouth so that the medicine can go deep into your lungs.

 Continue until all of the medicine is gone from the cup.

-For more demonstration videos and information on cleaning and caring for your nebulizer, visit the American Lung Association's website at Lung.org.
+For more demonstration videos and information on cleaning and caring for your nebulizer, visit the American Lung Association's website at lung.org/nebulizer.

 Page Last Updated: April 12, 2019